-Instead of fighting traffic to shop for dinner after work, you can head home to enjoy fresh air while peacefully plucking vegetables… from garden to plate.
-If you have a family, even better, enjoy this as a family activity and time to unwind and share about your day while tending the garden and preparing dinner.1)https://gardensall.com/kids-and-gardening/
+Instead of fighting traffic to shop for dinner after work, you can head home to enjoy fresh air while peacefully plucking vegetables.
+From garden to plate is a thing.

-Next, you’ll find info on yard gardening for profit… even on less than 1/4 acre, mention of places where it’s illegal to do front yard gardens!
-Or, skip to page 3 for more on front yard edibles.
+Next, you’ll find info on yard gardening for profit… even on less than 1/4 acre, as well as mention of places where it’s illegal to do front yard gardens! 🤔

 Profit from Yard Gardens (if it’s Legal)!